GiorgosK/dropbox-backup/README.md

 - App folder– Access to a single folder created specifically for your app.
 - Name: "My Backup"

-On the next step on the app's settings generate Access Token
+On the next step on the app's settings generate Access Token and replace it inside the `.sh` file `ACCESSTOKEN=`

 ## Usage